Die with Zero: Applied

 You don’t have to be a billionaire to help your kids massively- you just have to think ahead.
 At historic rates, every $1,000 you invest for a ten-year-old will equal about $240,000 when they retire.
 Or how about this one: A mere $1,545 invested for a newborn will grow to $1,000,000 by the time they retire.
 Note: Please stop and read that last sentence again- slowly.

-My goal isn’t to set my kids up for “easy street”, but rather to take some of the heat off in mid-life when time, energy and money are most scarce - but also when money is most useful.
-I’ve started to do this through small investments.
+My goal isn’t to set my kids up for “easy street”, but rather to take some of the heat off in mid-life when time, energy and money are most scarce - and most useful.
+I’ve started to do this with very small investments.
 My goal is to help with the things that are becoming increasingly difficult: college costs and saving for retirement.
 With those monkeys at least partially off their back, I wonder: how might that change their lives?

 Conclusion